 - Deep Research has a real learning curve

-5. Spellbook — best for contract drafting and review
+5. Spellbook, best for contract drafting and review in Word

 Spellbook is a purpose-built AI for transactional lawyers that lives inside Microsoft Word as an add-in.
-It uses GPT-4o and other LLMs to draft, review, redline, and analyze contracts directly in the lawyer's existing workflow — no platform switching, no copy-paste.
+It uses GPT-4o and other LLMs to draft, review, redline, and analyze contracts directly in the lawyer's existing workflow, with no platform switching and no copy-paste.

 Over 4,000 legal teams in 80+ countries use Spellbook, with 10M+ contracts analyzed since launch.
 For lawyers whose day revolves around contracts, Spellbook fits the workflow you already have instead of forcing you to change it.